Comparison chart contrasting GLP-1 drugs as a temporary fix against microbiome and SCFAs, which rebuild the system for lasting metabolic health

 • GLP-1 physiology and enteroendocrine networks

-• SCFA metabolism and host–microbe metabolic signalling
+• SCFA metabolism and host–microbe metabolic signaling

 • circadian rhythm and metabolic timing